mikias/modules/README.md

 ## Tests
 `installer.rb` will be triggered by crontab or manually by `ruby installer.rb`  <br />
-check `/var/www/html/yukon_cornelilous.php` to check if apache and php respond with 200 OK and include the string "`Hello, world!`" in response to requests from `curl -sv "http://ADDRESS"` to confirm the script is running do `tail -f /var/log/syslog`
+check `/var/www/html/yukon_cornelilous.php` to check if apache and php respond with 200 OK and include the string "`Hello, world!`" in response to requests from `curl -sv "http://ADDRESS"` <br />
+to confirm the script is running do `tail -f /var/log/syslog`

 ## Contributors